-- 65. Columns: Wood columns shall not be less than 4 inch by 4 inch and protected from decay in accordance with R317.
+- 66. Columns: Wood columns shall not be less than 4 inch by 4 inch and protected from decay in accordance with R317.
 Steel columns shall not be less than 3 inch diameter, schedule 40 pipe, and shall be given a shop coat of rust-inhibitive paint (except for corrosion-resistant steel).
-Section R407 - 66.
+Columns shall be restrained to prevent lateral displacement at the bottom end, except those located within enclosed continuous foundations, supported on a pier or footing, and not exceeding 48 inches in height.
+Section R407.3 - 67.
 Plywood gussets.
 Where post and beam or girder construction is used to support floor framing, positive connections shall be provided to ensure against lateral displacement.
 See Figure R502.9 for typical plywood gusset connections at all post-to-beam connections.
 Gusset dimensions shall be a minimum of twice the beam height and the width of the post/column.
 Lateral bracing is required at the bottom end of posts exceeding 4'-0" in length (for posts up to 8 feet in height, this may be accomplished using gussets at each side of the post plus an angled 1x4 brace in accordance with Fig. R502.9).
 Section R502.9